Adult social care services

 CQC ratings

-The ratings presented, as of 1 August 2024, use the previous inspection framework, as the newer single assessment framework introduced in 2024 is still in its early implementation phase.
+The newer single assessment framework introduced in January 2024 is still in its early implementation phase.
 Comparative analysis with previous years will not be possible due to this transition.

 Comments